 Experience & Skills

-To be an effective member of any surgical team, Surgical Technologists should be knowledgeable on how to prepare/stock operating rooms for surgery, sterilize equipment and count to ensure there are an adequate number of supplies.
-They should also know how to maintain a sterile environment and how to apply bandages/dressings to incision sites.
-Lastly, they should be comfortable preparing patients for surgery by washing, disinfecting and tending to incision sites, and able to transfer them to their recovery rooms post-surgery.
+To be an effective member of any surgical team, Surgical Technologists should be knowledgeable on how to prepare/stock operating rooms for surgery, count to ensure there are an adequate number of supplies.
+They should also know how to apply bandages/dressings to incision sites.
+Lastly, they should be comfortable washing patients, disinfecting and tending to incision sites, and ensuring they are transferred to their recovery rooms post-surgery.
+At some smaller surgery centers, Surgical Technologists do the full sterilization of the instruments at the end of each day.

 “You have to love what you do and be passionate about it, just like any other career,” Maas said.
 “Although becoming a successful Surgical Tech requires a couple of career specific abilities, and the first is to be thick-skinned.
 You are operating on someone’s mother or sister or father.”